zonemaster/zonemaster-gui/docs/FAQ/gui-faq-en.md

 <a name="q12"></a>
 #### 12. What is an undelegated domain test?
-An undelegated domain test is a test performed on a domain that may, or may not, be fully published in the DNS.
+An undelegated domain test is a test performed on a domain name that may, or may not, be fully published in the DNS.
 This can be quite useful if one is going to migrate one's domain from one registrar to another, e.g., migrate zone 'example.com' from the name server 'ns.example.com' to the name server 'ns.example.org'.